-After admission to Urshan College, students are assigned to a member of the faculty who acts as their academic advisor throughout their college career.
-The advisors play a vital role in helping students to develop long-range academic and career plans and to select semester class schedules.
+After admission to Urshan College, students are assigned to an academic advisor within their chosen major (typically, the Program Director).
+The academic advisor plays a vital role in helping students choose majors and semester classes and developing long-range academic, career, and ministry plans.
 Advisement is a continuous process that begins with matriculation and continues throughout the student's college career.
-Students are assigned an academic advisor in accordance with their major.
 However, it remains the responsibility of the student to know and fulfill the requirements necessary for obtaining a degree at Urshan College.
 Students should maintain their own records with copies of all official correspondence with the College.
 Students should check academic advice against the official policy of the College as it is found in published documents.